instaclustr/cassandra-operator/doc/op_guide.md

 ## Deploy a Cassandra cluster

-> NOTE: To deploy the cassandra cluster, one can use an example yaml provided in the `examples` directory.
+> NOTE: To deploy the Cassandra cluster, one can use an example yaml provided in the `examples` directory.
 There are 2 examples included in the repo:
 >  - example-datacenter.yaml -> a full example will all the fields showing usage.
 Use it as a template for your usecase.
 >  - example-datacenter-minimal.yaml -> the minimal example of the yaml.
 To use this example, you must also create a configMap called "cassandra-operator-default-config" that will have default values used by operator set:
 >     ```yaml